 Here are some tips and advice for adults.
-You should always consult your child’s pediatrician before choosing a cold or flu remedy.
+If it is your child who is sniffling, always contact your child’s pediatrician before choosing a cold or flu remedy.

 Only treat your symptoms